 - building, reconnecting and maintaining relationships

-- using case management discussions in supervision sessions with your supervisor or team leader to think about how best to support life event recording for tamariki you are working with
+- using supervision sessions with our supervisor or team leader to think about how best to support life events recording for tamariki we are working with

 - seeking cultural advice about what and how specific events are best recorded